-Do you enjoy watching birds?
-Would you like to expand your expertise by building on your current knowledge of common birds?
-Do you know which birds to expect in different habitats in Shropshire?
-Would you like to be able to identify the characteristic birds of the county in different seasons?
-If so, this course is for you.
-It will be led by Alan Heath, Dave Pearce and John Arnfield and will comprise eight indoor meetings (held at the Chalet Pavilion in the Cardingmill Valley, Church Stretton) and eight field trips (at various locations in the county), meeting between October 2014 and May 2015.
+The course will be led by Allan Heath and Dave Pearce and will comprise eight indoor meetings (held at the Chalet Pavilion in the Cardingmill Valley, Church Stretton) and eight field trips (at various locations in the county), meeting between September 2018 and June 2019.

-The course will meet twice a month from October 2014 to May 2015 (excluding January), on Tuesday evenings.
+The course will meet roughly twice a month during this period (with a gap including December and most of January), on Tuesday evenings and a following Sunday.
 Dates for course meetings are shown in the table below.
-In each month, a classroom session using a dual-screen presentation will introduce the birds expected in different environments and/or seasons.
+In each month, a classroom session will introduce the birds expected in different environments and/or seasons.
 This is followed by an outdoor trip on a following Sunday morning, during which you will put into practice the identification tips learned previously.
 You will accumulate expertise each month by building on the principles covered in previous sessions.

 This course is co-sponsored by the Shropshire Ornithological Society (Church Stretton branch) and the National Trust (Cardingmill Valley and the Shropshire Hills).